chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 ## 1.1.
 Import Zachary's karate club

-Let's start with a simple case: [Zachary's Karate Club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club).
-This was a Karate Club with a sensei (#1) and a club president (#34) that split into two: some people remained with the sensei, and the others created a new club with the club president.
+Let's start with a simple case: [Zachary's Karate Club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club), which captures 34 members of a karate club at a university, with links representing interactions between members outside the club.

 * `File > Import > Network from File ...`
 * Select `karate.gml`
 * `Layout > Compound Spring Embedder`
-* Look at the graph and try to figure out if there is anything special about nodes 1 and 34.
+* Determine which are the two nodes with the largest degree.
+   * *Tip: use `Tools > Analyze network` and look at the `Node table` displayed under the graph*
-* [**REPORT**] Include in your report this graph plus and a brief paragraph indicating whether nodes 1 and 34 have visually anything special.
+* [**REPORT**] Include in your report this graph plus and a brief paragraph indicating what are the top two highest degree nodes.
 * [**REPORT**] The Compound Spring Embedder is an algorithm derived from force-directed graph layour algorithms.
 Read the Wikipedia page on [force-directed graph drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) and explain in one paragraph, in your own words, how this works.

 **Do not use screenshots**; use `File > Export as image`